jpgoldberg/jpg-website/content/post/test-dangerous-bend/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---

+I would like to have a Hugo shortcode that would give me something like the dangerous bend paragraphs in the The TeXBook.

+{{% figure src="./texbook-dbend.png"
+    alt="Text sample from The TeXbook with a paragraph labelled as a dangerous bend" caption="Dangerous Bend example from The TeXBook"
+    class="w75"
+  %}}

 My attempts to use and customize Hugo blox callouts have not gone well.